huggingface/datasets/docs/README.md

 ## Renaming section headers and moving sections

-It helps to keep the old links working when renaming section header and/or moving sections from one document to another.
-This is because the old links are likely to be used in Issues, Forums and Social media and it'd be make for a much more superior user experience if users reading those months later could still easily navigate to the originally intended information.
+It helps to keep the old links working when renaming the section header and/or moving sections from one document to another.
+This is because the old links are likely to be used in Issues, Forums and Social media and it'd make for a much more superior user experience if users reading those months later could still easily navigate to the originally intended information.

 Therefore we simply keep a little map of moved sections at the end of the document where the original section was.
 The key is to preserve the original anchor.